lucacasagrande/geonode-workshops/user/source/help/index.rst

-.. _sec2:
+.. _help:

 Help
 ====

-This is the second section.
-It comes right after :ref:`sec1`.
+This is the Help Section.